johndgiese/angular-hyper-resource/README.md

 expect(book.$if('mayor')).toBe(0);
 ````

-## Advanced Use with the Active Record
+## Advanced Use and Active Records

 The above useage pattern is great for many basic situations, however astute readers may have noticed
 that the related resources returned by `$rel` are no longer $resource instances!